open-cluster-management-io/policy-collection/deploy/README.md

 You must meet the following prerequisites before you deploy policies with the script:

-- `oc` or `kubectl` CLI must point to the cluster in which you want to deploy.
+- Your `oc` or `kubectl` CLI must be configured and able to access the cluster that you want to deploy.
-- The cluster that you select to deploy to must have an existing cluster namespace.
+- You must have an existing cluster namespace  for the cluster that you select to deploy.

 View the following example on how to use the script: